Michigan-Florida: Peach Bowl prediction, time, TV channel, preview | NCAA.com

-Michigan and Florida are set to play again, this time in the Peach Bowl at Mercedes-Benz Stadium in Atlanta.
+Michigan and Florida are ready to play again, this time in the Peach Bowl at Mercedes-Benz Stadium in Atlanta.
 Below, find the game time, TV channel, prediction and preview information.

 Michigan coach Jim Harbaugh will try to improve to 2-2 in bowl games as the Wolverines coach.
 Florida's Dan Mullen will look to win his first bowl game as the Gators' head coach.